 TRAINING CAMP SET TO BEGIN IN GREEN BAY

-- Coming off a 2015 season that saw Green Bay post its seventh straight winning season and make the playoffs for a franchise-best seventh straight year, the Packers will begin to write this season’s story in front of fans at Nitschke Field.
+- Coming off a 2016 season that saw Green Bay post its eighth straight winning season and make the playoffs for a franchise-best eighth consecutive year, the Packers will begin to write this season’s story in front of fans at Nitschke Field.

-- A tradition first started under Curly Lambeau in 1946, training camp in Green Bay remains one of the most intimate settings in all of professional sports.
-2016 marks the eighth summer at Nitschke Field, just a short bike ride away from the team facility.
+- A tradition first started under Curly Lambeau in 1946,training camp in Green Bay remains one of the most intimate settings in all of professional sports.
+2017 marks the ninth summer at Nitschke Field, just a short bike ride away from the team facility.

 - Nitschke Field boasts the same playing surface as Lambeau Field and seating for 1,500 fans with unobstructed views.